mborgerson/wiki-export/wiki/Boot_Process.md

 Overview
 --------

-The Xbox has a 256 KB ROM containing the startup animation and sound, as well as the Xbox kernel, which contains a stripped down version of the Windows 2000 (NT 5.0) microkernel, the HAL, filesystems, as well as HD and DVD drivers.
+The Xbox has a 256 kiB ROM containing the startup animation and sound, as well as the Xbox kernel, which contains a stripped down version of the Windows 2000 (NT 5.0) microkernel, the HAL, filesystems, as well as HDD and DVD drivers.

 When the Xbox is turned on, the software in ROM is decompressed into RAM, and the kernel initializes the hardware.
 Because there are no audio